 Under Minnesota Statute 135.
-A, all incoming college students taking one or more face-to-face classes must participate in sexual violence prevention training by the 10th day of class.
+A. All incoming college students taking one or more face-to-face classes must participate in sexual violence prevention training by the 10th day of class.
 All employees will be trained in sexual violence prevention.
-CLC Sexual Violence Committee in partnership with the Title IX Officer, Human Resources and Security Office will establish a campus Sexual Violence education and action plan to promote the awareness of sexual violence offenses, including sexual violence prevention measures and procedures for responding to incidents.
-CLC developed educational programs, brochures, posters and other means of information to decrease the incidence of sexual violence and advise individuals of the legal and other options available if they are the complainants of an incident or they learn of such an incident.
-Each employee is required to complete a sexual harassment training module as part of their new employee training process and all employees are required to participate in annual sexual violence training.
-Training for individuals charged with decision making authority is provided by Minnesota State, providing appropriate training and other resources to individuals charged with decision making responsibilities under applicable procedures in order to facilitate a fair, respectful and confidential procedure on allegations of sexual violence in accordance with this and other applicable policies, procedures and laws.
-A guiding principle in the reporting of sexual assault is to avoid re-victimizing the sexual assault complainant by forcing the person into any plan of action.
-Sexual assault complainants may contact any one of several college departments or community services for assistance.
+CLC Sexual Violence Committee, in partnership with the Title IX Officer, Human Resources and Security Office, will establish a campus Sexual Violence education and action plan to promote the awareness of sexual violence offenses, including sexual violence prevention measures and procedures for responding to incidents.
+CLC developed educational programs, brochures, posters, and other information means to decrease the incidence of sexual violence and advise individuals of the legal and other options available if they are the complainants of an incident or they learn of it.
+Employees must complete a sexual harassment training module as part of their new employee training process, and all employees must participate in annual sexual violence training.
+Training for individuals charged with decision-making authority is provided by Minnesota State, providing appropriate training and other resources to individuals charged with decision-making responsibilities under applicable procedures to facilitate a fair, respectful, and confidential process on allegations of sexual violence following this and other relevant policies, procedures, and laws.
+A guiding principle in the reporting of sexual assault is to avoid re-victimizing the sexual assault complainants may contact any one of several college departments or community services for assistance.